-In the Southern region of the United States back in the 80s, there were a slew of tag teams that dominated their opponents inside the squared circle.
+In the Southern region of the United States back in the 80s, there was a slew of tag teams that dominated their opponents inside the squared circle.
 They were The Sheepherders, The Rock n Roll Express, The Midnight Express, and The Fabulous Ones.
 When it came to Bobby Fulton and Tommy Rogers, they were known as the Fantastics and fantastic they were.

 “It was like magic, and we just clicked as a team.
 We had a strong work ethic,” said Bobby Fulton.
 “It was just like a marriage in which you have two people where one excels, but we filled in the gap and that was what Tommy and I were as far as a tag team.”